amirdzafiic/Sliding-Gate-Embedded-Systems-Project/README.md

 `pending_plate.json` is generated at runtime when the OCR result is unknown or only similar to an allowed plate.
 It is not committed as a live data file because it is temporary runtime state.

-## Security notes

-Do not commit real Telegram tokens, WiFi passwords, private IP addresses from production networks, or real license-plate databases to a public repository.
-Use placeholders or environment variables for public GitHub uploads.

-## Known limitations

 - OCR quality depends on lighting, camera position, and plate visibility.
 - The MQTT broker IP must match the Raspberry Pi network address.